-- (a) Under clause 19.1 of each Access Holder Agreement, the parties agree that changes to a Tier 1 (Mandatory) Provision in the indicative access holder agreement included in the Undertaking will be automatically incorporated into the agreement on the date the new or varied Undertaking comes into effect. - (b) Clause 5.4 is a Tier 1 (Mandatory) Provision. - (c) Clause 5.4 of the Access Holder Agreements has been amended pursuant to a variation to the Undertaking approved by the ACCC in June 2016, and a further variation approved by the ACCC by December 2016 and June 2017 for the purpose of calculating ad hoc rebates and applying the system wide true up test under the Access Holder Agreements where there are two sets of pricing during the 2016 calendar year.
+- (a) Under clause 19.1 of each Access Holder Agreement, the parties agree that changes to a Tier 1 (Mandatory) Provision in the indicative access holder agreement included in the Undertaking will be automatically incorporated into the agreement on the date the new or varied Undertaking comes into effect. - (b) Clause 5.4 is a Tier 1 (Mandatory) Provision. - (c) Clause 5.4 of the Access Holder Agreements has been amended pursuant to a variation to the Undertaking approved by the ACCC in June 2016, December 2016 and June 2017 for the purpose of calculating ad hoc rebates and applying the system wide true up test under the Access Holder Agreements where there are two sets of pricing during the 2016 calendar year.